 What does it mean to fear God and be wise?
-Listen to the podcast or watch the featured video.
-Then, reflect on some questions and go deeper into study on your own or with a group.
+Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 22.

 What is one specific decision that impacts others that you are weighing right now?